Mike Teague

-Michael Clive Teague (born 8 October 1960) is a former England and British Lions rugby union footballer.
+Michael Clive Teague (born 8 October 1960) is an English rugby union player who played for the British Lions.

 Early life

 Teague was born and raised on a farm a few miles outside Gloucester.
 He attended Churchdown School.

 Personal life

 Teague married his long term fiancée Lorraine in August 1989 after the British Lions tour to Australia, with his Gloucester back row colleague John Gadd as his best man.
+Teague has two children: a son, Alexander (b.1991); and a daughter, Melissa (b.1996).
 Teague also enjoys motorbike scrambling.

 Club career

 Teague spent his youth in The Shed watching Gloucester.
 After cutting his teeth with the local All Blues club, Teague joined the Cherry and Whites during the 1978–79 season aged 18 making 4 appearances, his debut coming at Kingsholm against Exeter University on 15 November 1978 in which he scored a try in a comfortable victory.
 He combined his rugby with his career as a fitter for the local water authority before becoming a builder in what was the amateur era, eventually setting up his own building firm with his brother-in-law.
 Known to Gloucester fans as 'Iron Mike' he played the majority of his club rugby for his home town club, but also had brief spells at Cardiff RFC for half a season and Stroud RFC with his close friend and Gloucester back row colleague John Gadd, before re-joining Gloucester on both occasions.
 During the later years of his senior rugby career he played for Moseley, before re-joining Gloucester once again to see out his playing days.
 Teague made a total of 291 appearances for Gloucester, winning the John Player Cup in 1982 (although they had to share the title with Moseley after a 12–12 draw in extra time – the only time the cup has ever been shared) and the John Smith's Merit Table in the 1985–1986 season.
 He was twice a runner up with Gloucester in National Courage League 1 (now the Premiership) in both the 1988–89 and 1989–90 seasons.
 He also played in the 1990 Pilkington Cup final defeat to Bath, scoring a try in both the 26–16 quarter final away win over Nottingham and the 17–12 semi final away win over Northampton that secured Gloucesters spot in the Twickenham showpiece.
 During the 1981–82 season he scored 21 tries, which remains the club's record for most tries scored by a forward in one season.
 He was sent off 3 times during his playing career, two of those red cards coming against local rivals Bath.
 His last game for Gloucester was against Harlequins at Kingsholm at the end of the 1994/95 season aged 34.
 At the start of the 1995–96 season Teague was appointed to the newly created post of team manager of the Gloucester first team.